JimLynx/fundpin/docs/TESTING.md

 #### access contact details

-- Contact number displayed on Contact Page.
+- Contact number displayed on Contact page.
 - Contact form on contact page allows user to get in touch.

 #### access social media of the company